Member (MCIfA)

 Application fees are payable via ClearAccept (we cannot take American Express) or by invoice and can be paid by the applicant or their employer (please check before applying).

-Please note this is a non-refundable payment for the administration and assessment of your application and not the annual subscription fees.
+This is a non-refundable payment for the administration and assessment of your application and is not the annual subscription fee.

-Before submitting your application you will be asked to declare that the information you have provided is correct at the time of applying and if you have been subject to a professional conduct investigation.
+Before submitting your application you will be asked to declare that the information you have provided is correct at the time of applying and whether you have been subject to a professional conduct investigation.
+Please tick the relevant boxes.

-If you pay through ClearAccept (replaced PayPal) you will not receive confirmation of your submission, we will contact you within a week to confirm.
+Please note you will not receive immediate confirmation of your submission, but we will contact you within a week to confirm.

-Applicants are encouraged to use the Statement of competence template (Word) template to apply.
+We encourage applicants to use the Statement of competence template (Word) to apply.

-Referees will be sent a CIfA reference template (Word) to complete.
+Referees will be sent a CIfA reference template (Word) to complete, or you can send them the template yourself.

 Statement examples